OllaHarshitha/NLP/README.md

 subset of Ai that allows the system to automatically learn and improve from experience withput being explicity

 Lifecycle of Machine Learning: Understand the business problem

+Sentiment analysis:
+It is a technique which is a technique commonly used to understand the positive , negative or neutral sentiment about a particular topic